Skip to Content

 • Bathe your dog: Another technique to keep shedding under control is to take a bath.
 Although a Great Dane should not be bathed more than once a week.
 Anything more will strip the hair and skin of its vital oils, leaving the skin dry and irritated.

-Also Read: Do Labradoodles Shed Much?
+Also Read: Do Chocolate Labs Shed?
 (Find Out Now!)

 If you notice that your Great Dane is shedding more than usual, you should examine the food you’re providing him.